KhronosGroup/Vulkan-ValidationLayers/README.md

 Kinda tough, this.  d HEY!
-This is just getting silly now.
+This is silly now.

 # Vulkan Ecosystem Components